qaidjoharj53/Projects/Unicorn Runner/readme.md

 ![Gameplay Screenshot 3](Images/screenshot3.png)
 ![Gameplay Screenshot 4](Images/screenshot4.png)

-## Play Now

-To play the game directly in your browser, click [here](Hurdle-race-simulation-game.html).

 ## Credits

--   Game created by Qaidjohar Jukker
+-   This Game is developed by [Qaidjohar Jukker](https://github.com/qaidjoharj53)
 -   Scratch sprites and backgrounds sourced from the Scratch library
 -   Special thanks to the Scratch community for their support and inspiration